dylanfisher/forest/README.md

 Create a repeatable set of key, value pairs.
 These are saved as a serialized array directly on the model.
 Useful when you don't need a full has_and_belongs_to_many association.

+Add a text column where you want to store the repeatable data, for example a column named `additional_metadata`

+Then, in your model:

+`has_repeatable :additional_metadata`

+And in your form:

 `<%= f.input :metadata, as: :repeater %>`

 ## Custom SimpleForm components